 Lord Krishna is eighth incarnation of the God Vishnu and one of the two most popular recipients of adoration from the bhakti in India with Lord Rama.
 The worship of Lord Krishna is part of Vaishnavism and most famous temples of Krishna in India are Guruvayur in Kerala, Udupi Krishna in Karnataka, Dwarka and Jagannatha temple in Odisha.

 Lord Hanuman or Bajrangbali is a chiranjeevi and Brahmachari God also known as Hindu Monkey God.
 Bajrangbali is one of the most worshipped God in Indian religion also often worshipped along with Rama and Sita of Vaishnavism.

 Lord Hanuman is also known as Balaji in Rajasthan, The most temple of Hanuman in India are Salasar Balaji, Mehandipur Balaji Temple, Salangpur Hanuman temple and Sankat Mochan Hanuman Temple.

 Kartikeya is also known as Murugan in India, Is the son of Parvati and Shiva, brother of Ganesha and an very important deity around South Asia.
-Lord Murugan is particularly popular and worshipped in South India as the Hindu God of war, Also worshipped in Sri Lanka, Mauritius, Indonesia and Malaysia.
+Lord Murugan is particularly popular and worshiped in South India as the Hindu God of war, Also worshiped in Sri Lanka, Mauritius, Indonesia and Malaysia.

 Goddess Durga is the warrior form of Parvati and a very popular Hindu Goddess, also a central deity in Shaktism tradition of Hinduism.
 Maa Durga worshiped specially during the festival of Navratri across India and Nepal in nine forms and traditionally known as warrior goddess.